- How do I pay for your legal services?

 - Can I get my criminal record expunged?

 - Where do I find more information on Virginia Courts, DUI, Traffic Offenses and other resources?

 You have everything to gain and nothing to lose—knowledgeable and aggressive representation is just a call or click away

-If you are facing a criminal or serious traffic charge in Alexandria, Arlington, Caroline, Culpeper, Fairfax, Fluvanna, Fredericksburg, Goochland, Hanover, King George, Louisa, Richmond, Orange, Spotsylvania, or Stafford, Virginia, contact Susan F. Fremit, P.C. now for a free consultation.
+If you are facing a criminal or serious traffic charge in Alexandria, Caroline, Culpeper, Fairfax, Fluvanna, Fredericksburg, Goochland, Hanover, King George, Louisa, Richmond, Orange, Spotsylvania, or Stafford, Virginia, contact Susan F. Fremit, P.C. now for a free consultation.